 - Not reiterating all the specifics of the offer (salary, supervisor, position, and date when you will begin your new job)

-If you’re unsure of where to start, we have included some sample letters for you.
-Write a draft and ask a friend or family member to review it before you send it.
-Then you can start looking forward to your new job!
+If you’re still unsure of where to start, or you need something to compare your own effort to, then we have included some sample templates for you.
+It's a good idea to write a draft and ask a friend or family member to review it before you send it, especially if this is your first job.